JOT Listed by fulcrumsec Ransomware Group

 Why This Matters for You and Your Family

 When a company loses control of internal files, the information inside can include employee records, customer details, contracts, or spreadsheets that list names, addresses, dates of birth, phone numbers, or email accounts.
-If your data or your family’s data was stored by JOT, it is now in the hands of attackers who have already demonstrated their willingness to publish it.
+If your data or your family’s data was stored by JOT, it may now be in the hands of attackers who have already demonstrated their willingness to publish it.
 Even a single exposed email or phone number can serve as the starting point for identity theft, phishing campaigns, or harassment that reaches you at home.
 Children’s information sometimes appears in family-linked employee files, extending the risk beyond the individual employee.

 The Doxxing and Identity-Chain Implications